-Currently, around 38% of students attending Malden Oaks fall into one of the categories covered by the Pupil Premium, this a three percent rise from last year.
+Currently, around 41% of students attending Malden Oaks fall into one of the categories covered by the Pupil Premium, this a three percent rise from last year.
 However, the fluctuating nature of our cohort means that the amount received varies considerably.
-We only receive the full amount for those students who are not on the roll of a mainstream school at the time the census takes place and this was calculated as 21 students across our KS3 and KS4 sites for 2019-2020.
+We only receive the full amount for those students who are not on the roll of a mainstream school at the time the census takes place and this was calculated as 27 students across our KS3 and KS4 sites for 2019-2020.

 The majority of our students remain on the roll of a mainstream school whilst attending Malden Oaks and therefore any funding will be allocated to them within their budgets.